 Size matters, as they say.
 Nothing is more true when it comes to our personalized cups.
-We get email after email from customers after they receive their orders saying the cups they ordered are too small.
+We sometimes hear from customers after they receive their orders saying the cups they ordered are too small.

 In simple layman’s English, ounce size is measured when the cup is filled to the brim with liquid – without ice.
 But wait, there’s more.
 Manufacturers always say that stated ounces are intended to show approximate volume and “not an implied guarantee of exact volume”.
 That’s their fancy way of saying, “hey, it might be off by a little bit.”